takahirox/tiny-web-metaverse/docs/development/getting_started.md

-# Application Creation with Tiny Web Metaverse
+# Tiny Web Metaverse Getting Started

 The goal of this document is to help readers understand how to develop Tiny Web Metaverse applications and run them locally.